Acireductone dioxygenase (iron(II)-requiring)

-Thus, the two substrates of this enzyme are 1,2-dihydroxy-5-(methylthio)pent-1-en-3-one and oxygen, whereas its two products are 4-methylthio-2-oxobutanoate and formate.
+The two substrates of this enzyme are 1,2-dihydroxy-5-(methylthio)pent-1-en-3-one and oxygen.
+Its products are 4-(methylthio)-2-oxobutanoic acid and formic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 1,2-dihydroxy-5-(methylthio)pent-1-en-3-one:oxygen oxidoreductase (formate-forming).
 Other names in common use include ARD', 2-hydroxy-3-keto-5-thiomethylpent-1-ene dioxygenase (ambiguous), acireductone dioxygenase (ambiguous), E-2', and E-3 dioxygenase.
-This enzyme participates in methionine metabolism.
+It participates in the methionine salvage pathway in the bacterium Klebsiella pneumoniae.

+The protein component of the enzyme is identical to that in acireductone dioxygenase (Ni2+-requiring), which uses nickel(II) rather than iron(II) as the metal at the centre of the active site.